smartdevcode/awesome-nestjs/README.md

   - [Nestjs RabbitMQ](https://github.com/AlariCode/nestjs-rmq) - A custom library for NestJS microservice.
 It allows you to use RabbitMQ or AMQP.
   - [GoLevelUp NestJS RabbitMQ](https://github.com/golevelup/nestjs/tree/master/packages/rabbitmq) - Flexible AMQP integrations for NestJS that supports multiple messaging patterns and intuitive decorators.
 - EventStore
-  - [Nestjs EventStore](https://github.com/juicycleff/nestjs-event-store) - An evenstore.org module for NestJs CQRS with adapter support to persist lastcheckpoint for Catchup subscription.
+  - [Nestjs EventStore](https://github.com/juicycleff/nestjs-event-store) - An evenstore.org module for NestJS CQRS with adapter support to persist lastcheckpoint for Catchup subscription.
 - Payment Gateways
   - [Nestjs Braintree](https://github.com/nestjsx/nestjs-braintree) - A module for webhooks and transactions.
   - [Nestjs Stripe](https://github.com/dhaspden/nestjs-stripe) - A module for injecting a configured Stripe client into your services.